-- 3.14 The director ensures that daily transitions and regrouping of children are minimized through organization, written policies, and staffing.
-(EE) - 3.15 Each group of children has one primary teacher/caregiver to help ensure that the individual child is cared for and nurtured.
-(EE) - 3.16 Staff members intentionally prepare and maintain an emotionally healthy environment (outlined in the EE Evidence Guide for REACH Indicators on the accompanying CD).
-(EE) - 3.17 The program has a written plan to address children who exhibit varying needs.
-Needs may include developmental delays, special needs, or English language learners (outlined in the EE Evidence Guide for REACH Indicators on the accompanying CD).
-(EE) - 3.18 Families are provided with materials and resources to assist with health and educational needs of their child.
+- 3.13 The director ensures that daily transitions and regrouping of children are minimized through organization, written policies, and staffing.
+(EE) - 3.14 Each group of children has one primary teacher/ caregiver to help ensure that the individual child is cared for and nurtured.
+(EE) - 3.15 Staff members receive professional development on how to intentionally prepare and maintain an emotionally healthy environment (outlined in the EE Evidence Guide for REACH Indicators).
+(EE) - 3.16 The program utilizes a research-based developmental screening tool within three months of enrollment and has a written early intervention plan for helping children who exhibit varying developmental delays or challenges in the learning environment.
+Staff are trained annually in implementing the plan.
+(EE) - 3.17 The program has an established plan offering a variety of engagement opportunities for families supporting their participation in the education of their child while promoting the inclusion of multicultural and linguistic diversity.
+(EE) - 3.18 Families are provided with information, materials, and resources from local or state agencies or services to assist with the health, developmental, and educational needs of their children.
+(EE) - 3.19 Families are provided with an annually updated handbook outlining policies and procedures of the program, and parents/guardians sign acknowledgement indicating agreement with the information.
+(EE) - 3.20 The program has a marketing and recruitment plan to attract families to their distinct mission and vision for high quality care and early education.
 (EE)

 Brief Narrative: In one to two pages, explain how the standard is met or what the barriers, if any, are to compliance.
 If the school is not found to be in compliance, what needs to occur for it to become compliant?
 Identify what data most relevant to mission attainment the school regularly collects in this standard area and what systems are in place to analyze the data and ensure implementation of improvement strategies.
 (Use your indicator ratings, documentation, and other sources to validate your explanation.)
 Strengths: State one to three strengths that exemplify compliance in this area.